garylirocks/quickrefs/networking.markdown

 when a sender want to send data, it broadcasts it to every one in the same network, each one who received the data compares the MAC address to its own to determine whether it is the specified receiver, so in the above image, when 1 sends message to 2, others (3, 4, 5) will receive the message too

-_Note: a modern switcher may cache each host's MAC address, so it only needs to send the data to that host, do not need to do broadcasting_
+_Note: a modern switch may cache each host's MAC address, so it only needs to send the data to that host, do not need to do broadcasting_

 _this only works in a subnet, you can not put all the computers in the world in a single subnet, so this leads to Network Layer_